At Home Fitness the Way the Pros Do It

 “There are three keys to staying motivated.
 The first key is the goal.
 You got to know why you’re doing it.

 There’s a difference between setting an end result goal like losing 20 pounds, and a lifestyle goal like weighing 165 pounds for the next 20 years.

 The second key is time.
 For most, keeping the workouts short is a major factor.

 Today, people are busier than ever.
-Unless you’re a professional athlete, or marathoner/triathlete, long training sessions are not necessary to getting great results.
+Unless you’re a professional athlete or marathoner/triathlete, long training sessions are not necessary to get great results.